PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 #### UX Rule
 - Shows `ASA` checkbox disable when household is Yes. on hover, shows tooltip message.
 - In case of `Portfolio details` is reset.
 When ASA is changed, system shows confirmation dialog.
 On confirmation, Portfolio details will be reset.
 [See this](//)
-- When the `Execution Date` is less than the effective date of the selected version, system shows warning message at bottom of dialog.
+- When the `Effective Date` of entity ASA is less than the effective date of the selected version, system shows warning message at bottom of dialog.

 ### UI Rule
 - [See Flow of ASA assign](https://drive.google.com/drive/u/0/folders/1CKcnBPDCcnS-OLMpQ2OUks5EImZG4M3A)
 - Tooltip message: `ASA is mandatory for this Entity because this entity is marked as Household`.
 [See this](https://drive.google.com/file/d/1H6scHh4O4YRJ3Xs0bfaXjGx8sKhTZsaa/view?usp=sharing)
-- Warning message: `ASA Execution Date is prior to the version's Effective Date ({Effective date of the version}).` [See this](https://drive.google.com/file/d/1ibeJMz-mZ8hVU-P8ju4jcleiEU3pAeOf/view?usp=sharing)
+- Warning message: `ASA Effective Date is prior to the version's Effective Date ({Effective date of the version}).` [See this](https://drive.google.com/file/d/1ibeJMz-mZ8hVU-P8ju4jcleiEU3pAeOf/view?usp=sharing)

 ### Amend ASA
 #### System Rule
 - ASA can be amended only when it has at least one ASA version.
-- When users amend the ASA, the execution date of the new version will always be greater than the latest historical ASA.
+- When users amend the ASA, the `Effective date` of the new version will always be greater than the latest historical ASA.

 #### UX Rule
-- When `Execution Date` is not greater than latest historical ASA, system shows error message in the `Execution Date` field
+- When `Effective Date` is not greater than latest historical ASA, system shows error message in the `Effective Date` field

 #### UI Rule
 - [See flow of Amend ASA](https://drive.google.com/drive/u/0/folders/1yiqkuv3NNK82nDOOfh60-hNYEw_EeIJw)
-- Tooltip message: `It always > {Latest version execution date}`.
+- Tooltip message: `It always > {Latest version Effective date}`.
 [See this](https://drive.google.com/file/d/1wAKM7kePyTNJSbwKI7lstSz7mrLNlD3h/view?usp=sharing)

 ### Browse ASA details
 #### UX Rule
 - This section is applicable only when `Household` is Yes or `ASA Entity` is Yes.
 - On hover of section, shows pencil icon to the right side of the header.
 On click, opens the ASA Details dialog.
-- Shows `-` when data is not available in `Execution Date`, `Type of Agreement` and `Version`.
+- Shows `-` when data is not available in `Effective Date`, `Type of Agreement` and `Version`.
 - If ASA is not set, shows pencil icon otherwise shows vertmore action.
   - Vertmore action: `Edit`, `Amend`
     - On click of `Edit` action, opens the `Edit` dialog.